otaniemi-triforce/M.A.T.C.H./README.md

  * Download this system along with Mugenoperator from MUGEN-tournament (https://github.com/otaniemi-triforce/MUGEN-tournament)
  * Choose whether you wish to have the plain Discord version or the more advanced Discord/Twitch Multibot-version.
  * Create accounts for Discord/Twitch bots.
 Instructions to these are available from those services.
- * Copy the contents of the selected version to the Mugen root and setup the account info to config.py (directly to the MATCH in Discord option)
+ * Copy the contents of the selected version to the Mugen root and setup the account info to config.py (directly to the MATCH in Discord option).
+If necessary, adjust the location of select.def in mugenoperator.py.
  * Run MATCH.py and hope for the best

  * If everything worked, the system should launch Mugen and connect the bots to defined channels.